keretdodor/polybot-infra/README.md

 ## Application Load Balancer
 The two polybot instances being grouped in the same **Target Group** that is connected to an **Application Load Balancer** , The Load Balncer is set to lsiten to **HTTPS traffic on port 8433** it's configured that way due to Telegram's requirements, after that, inside the infrastructure the ALB forwards the request to the target group to HTTP instaed on HTTPS, this prosecure makes developers life's easier as they don't need to deal with certifications and encryptions.

-A Hosted Zone on **AWS Route 53** was created as well with a **CNAME RECORD** for the Load Balancer's DNS name.
+A Hosted Zone on **AWS Route 53** was created as well with a **CNAME Record** for the Load Balancer's DNS name.
 A certificate for the Load Balancer's new CNAME Record was created with **AWS Certificate Manager**

 ## The Telegram Bot (Polybot) Instances

-I have deployed two instances of the Telegram bot on two different private subnets on two different Availability Zones for **High Availability and fault tolerant** architucture.
+I have deployed two instances of the Telegram bot on two different private subnets on two different Availability Zones for **High Availability and fault tolerance** architucture.
 The image was pulled from Dockerhub.
 They are not using an Autoscaling Group since most of the proccesses will happen of the YOLOv5 instances.

 The **Security Group** is configured to accept traffic on **port 22 from the bastion host's ip**.
 An **IAM Policy** with the **least privilege principle** was created to create an **IAM Role** and attach it to the Polybot's Instances